CORONAVIRUS UPDATE – 30th April

 Specific Vaccination Advice

 For specific advice regarding your pet’s booster vaccination, vaccinating puppies and kittens please see our document “Vaccination Advice During Lockdown”.
-Available as a PDF on our website on our Covid-19 page.
+Available as a PDF HERE

 At this current time, we cannot perform home visits.
 Although we will always endeavour to assist you should you not be able to bring your pet to the surgery.